isabella232/community-53/content-format-templates/technical_youtube_video_guide.md

 The purpose of prerequisites is to spell out exactly what the audience should have or do before they follow the current tutorial.

-The format is a bulleted list that the audiece can use as a checklist, and can have access in the video description.
+The format is a bulleted list that the audiece can use as a checklist, and can have access in the video `description`.

 Each bullet point must link to an existing Webiny tutorial that covers the necessary content if one exists.
 This allows you to rely on existing content known to work instead of starting from scratch.